Date of birth19 July 1998 (age 23)

-Erin Cuthbert was a key performer for the Blues, whether starting matches or coming off the bench, during the Double-winning 2017/18 season.
+Scottish forward Erin Cuthbert has grown to be a key performer for the Blues, whether starting matches or coming off the bench.

 Cuthbert signed for Chelsea from Glasgow City in her native Scotland in 2016.

 A former Rangers academy player, the then 18-year-old became the top scorer at her former club less than a few months after joining them, collecting 19 goals as well as their Player of the Year award and a Scottish Women’s Premier League winners’ medal.